 Read the label!
 Food manufacturers like to hide sugar in everything; even those items you wouldn’t think would contain sugar such as seasonings.

-On that note, avoid foods that are labeled as “fat free” or “low fat”.
+On that note, avoid foods that are labeled as “fat-free” or “low fat”.
 First off, fat is good for us when consumed in the appropriate amount.
 Secondly, when fat is taken out, something else is put in to add more flavor and in most cases it is sugar.
 We recommend just avoiding these “gimmicky” labels and going for the real deal.

 Most registered dietitians praise the consumption of all fruits and vegetables.
 For patients looking to lose weight, they must watch out for their carbohydrate consumption and fruit, otherwise known as nature’s candy, is full of carbs and sugar.
-We suggest our patients stay away from fruit in general as it is a tricky topic, however if you must have something, berries and melons are the best option.
+We suggest our patients stay away from the fruit in general as it is a tricky topic, however, if you must have something, berries and melons are the best options.
 Similarly, individuals looking to lose weight should avoid starchy vegetables such as corn, carrots, potatoes, etc.

 Make a shopping list!
-I am a huge advocate for planning your meals and when you make a list, you know exactly what you are going in to the store to buy.
+I am a huge advocate for planning your meals and when you make a list, you know exactly what you are going into the store to buy.
 Another benefit of making a list is it will help you stick to a budget—cha-ching!

 Over the next few months, I will be talking more about grocery shopping for weight loss.